ChHarding/Google-Books-API-Textbook-Search_amandahallman/README.md

 ### View on Amazon:

   - Click the blue link, 'View on Amazon', to view detailed information.
-  - The application will open a new HTML page with the eBook in your default web browser.
+  - The application will open a new HTML page with Amazon in your default web browser.
     - Possible error: the textbook selected does not have the option to purchase on Amazon.

   ![img](docs/Amazon.png)